-Best High Limit Credit Card for Bad Credit: Capital One® Secured Mastercard®
+Best High Limit Credit Card for Bad Credit: Secured Mastercard® from Capital One

-The Capital One® Secured Mastercard® is our top choice for people with bad credit who are looking for a high credit limit.
-While most secured cards offer credit limits that match the card's required security deposit, the Capital One® Secured Mastercard® can potentially offer an oversized limit.
+The Secured Mastercard® from Capital One is our top choice for people with bad credit who are looking for a high credit limit.
+While most secured cards offer credit limits that match the card's required security deposit, the Secured Mastercard® from Capital One can potentially offer an oversized limit.
 For instance, a $49 refundable security deposit could get you a $200 initial credit line.
+Note that you’ll need to have access to an authorized bank account in order to make the deposit.
 Simply put, there's no other available card that will give you more for less.
 What's even better is that the card is easy to qualify for since it's meant for people with bad or limited credit.

 - $0 annual fee.